Krisha McCoy, MS

 Leading up to your procedure:

-Depending on the area that needs to be removed, the doctor will make an incision in the neck or abdomen using one of these techniques:
+Depending on the area that needs to be removed, the doctor will make an incision in the neck, chest, or abdomen using one of these techniques:

 A replacement esophagus will be formed with part of the stomach

 or large intestine.
-The remainder of the esophagus will be attached to this new esophagus.
-In some cases, lymph nodes in the area will also be removed.
-One or more chest tubes will be placed to drain fluids.
+The remainder of the esophagus will be attached to this replacement.
+In some cases when treating cancer, lymph nodes in the area will also be removed.
+1 or more chest tubes will be placed to drain fluids.

 Lastly, the incisions will be closed with stitches or staples.